webplatform/docs/tutorials/css_transforms/index.md

  }
  .card {
      left		: 0px;
-         /* vary this to rotate entire card: */ transform		: rotateY(45deg);
+         /* vary this to rotate the entire card: */ transform		: rotateY(45deg);
          /* this allows each face to rotate within the card: */ transform-style	: preserve-3d;